If you’ve noticed life as a consumer has changed over the past decade, the transformation can be traced to one word: convenience.

 Fortunately, managed online bookstores are making life easier and more convenient for everyone at colleges and universities.
 Students gain an easier ordering process, faculty can easily research and adopt course materials, and administrators eliminate or reduce the challenges that come with self operating a retail store.

-In addition, migrating to this model opens up new possibilities for the existing campus bookstore, whether it’s to evolve into more of a merchandise-focused retail operation or to transform into a student-centric facility.
+In addition, migrating to this model opens up new possibilities for the existing campus bookstore should the university community decide to transition all course material sales to a managed online platform, whether it’s to evolve into more of a merchandise-focused retail operation or to transform into a student-centric facility.

 If you want to bring convenience to your campus and make course material adoption easier, contact us to learn what an online bookstore can bring to your university.